peyoot/dey-aio/README.md

 DEY-AIO stands for Digi Embedded Yocto All In One.
 It contain docker-compose file and also some scripts to help you pack and publish your DEY images.

+Now dey-aio also support DEY native way as well as docker way to develop projects in the same place.
+There's a meta-custom layer by default installed and can be used as a reference to pack your own rootfs with your app and config files.

 **[[中文说明]](README-cn.md)**

 ## 1. Feature